outdreamer/build-a-cure/docs/ml/python_study_guide.md

 	- use pandas to manipulate data which is faster than standard python data structures
 	- use sets and unions instead of loops where possible
 	- use multiple assignment
-	- avoid global variables to help keep track of scope and avoid unnecessary memory usage, also local variables are faster to retrieve than global variables
 	- use join rather than + to concatenate strings whch avoids creating a new string for each component
 	- use while 1 for infinite loops
-	- exit early (raise exceptions or exit first under failure conditions where possible to avoid executing code that will fail)
 	- use itertools for combinations/permutations
 	- use memoization like decorator caching such as with @functools.lru_cache(maxsize=100)
 	- use keys for sorts using operator.itemgetter(): sorted(data, key=itemgetter(0))